 The total number of seats in the vehicle.

 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

 People-carrying MPVs do tend towards being a bit boring.
 They're ostensibly big boxes on wheels and notions of style or handling dynamics don't tend to come very far up the priority list for their manufacturers.
 Unless that manufacturer is Ford and that vehicle is an S-MAX.
-Ford's seven-seater offers impressive handling and some amazingly clever safety features, plus surprising efficiency from its frugal pair of EcoBlue diesel engines.
+Ford's seven-seater offers impressive handling and some amazingly clever safety features, plus surprising efficiency from its frugal pair of EcoBlue diesel engines, plus there's now a petrol hybrid option.
 The package of detail improvements we look at here has added to its appeal.
 As a result, it doesn't look like being deposed from its position as our segment favourite anytime soon.

 By Jonathan Crouch

 If you're looking for a new Ford S-MAX 2.0 EcoBlue Titanium [Lux Pack] 5dr Diesel Estate for sale, you've come to the right place.
 At Macklin Motors we don't just have the best Ford S-MAX 2.0 EcoBlue Titanium [Lux Pack] 5dr Diesel Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.